QNLab-USTC/SimQN/README.md

 # QuantNetSim

 A discrete time scheduler designed for Quantum Network.
 QuantNetSim is writen in python3 with out any 3th-party libraries.
+Some examples are in `example`.

 **Still in heavy development, api may change**